Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

-Requests requiring long contiguous text or exact counting are routed to a NL2SQL module to avoid truncation, hallucination, and arithmetic errors.
-For \textit{full surah} queries, the system retrieves all verses in canonical order directly from the verse table.
-For \textit{statistics} queries (verse counts, word frequencies, surah metadata, structural filters), the system translates natural language to SQL, validates it, and safely executes it over the structured Quran database, guaranteeing numerically exact outputs.
+\textbf{NL2SQL for Complete Surah and Statistical Queries.} Requests requiring contiguous text or exact counting are routed to a NL2SQL module to avoid truncation, hallucination, and arithmetic errors.
+For \textit{complete surah} queries, the system returns the complete chapter when feasible.
+Otherwise it executes \textit{SQL from Quran} to retrieve all verses in canonical order directly from the verse table.
+For \textit{statistics} queries, e.g., verse counts, word frequencies, surah metadata, and structural filters, the system executes \textit{SQL based on stats} to guarantee numerically exact outputs, optionally enriching numeric results with representative examples before formatting.
+Across both NL2SQL routes, the response renderer standardizes formatting, attaches citations/URLs, and records execution metadata for validation and debugging (App.~\ref{app:nl2sql_tool}).

-\paragraph{Training and evaluation.} The specialized NL2SQL model is trained on 48k template-generated (NL, SQL) pairs and fine-tuned using LoRA SFT on \texttt{Qwen/Qwen3-4B-Instruct-2507}.
-Evaluation uses denotational correctness: predicted and gold SQL are executed on the same SQLite database, requiring exact equality of results (exact numeric match for scalars; tuple equality for row-valued outputs).
-Table~\ref{tab:nl2sql_benchmark} reports benchmark results on analytical/retrieval ($n=62$) and counting ($n=74$) query sets sampled from usage logs.